replicatedhq/help-center/content/guides/kubernetes-with-ship/create-a-release.md

 title: "Packaging A Kubernetes Application"
 description: "A walkthrough of taking an example Kubernetes application and packaging it in Replicated Ship"
 weight: "30002"
-categories: [ "Ship Hello World" ]
+categories: [ "Get Started with Ship" ]
 index: "guides/ship"
 type: "chapter"
 gradient: "console"